Qiskit/rustworkx/docs/source/api.rst

         Add an edge between 2 nodes.

         Use add_child() or add_parent() to create a node with an edge at the same time as an edge for better performance.
+Using this method will enable adding duplicate edges between nodes.

         :param int parent: Index of the parent node
         :param int child: Index of the child node